TISUnion/PrimeBackup/docs/config.md

 #### backup_on_restore

 If an automatically backup should be made before restoring the world to a given backup.
-These automatic backups are the "pre-restore backups"
+These automatic pre-restore backups are temporary backups

 This is a safeguard prepared for those idiot users